contactually/env-manager-cli/README.md

 ### Configuration

-  * envFilePath: `String` *Optional* this is the path to your local .env file.
+  * **envFilePath**: `String` *Optional* this is the path to your local .env file.
 The default is "./.env"
-  * stagingCommand: `Function` a function which accepts a key and value, and returns the staging update command.
+  * **stagingCommand**: `Function` a function which accepts a key and value, and returns the staging update command.
 This will be logged and executed in the terminal
-  * productionCommand: `Function` a function which accepts a key and value, and returns the production update command.
+  * **productionCommand**: `Function` a function which accepts a key and value, and returns the production update command.
 This will be logged and executed in the terminal